January Gardening Tips & Jobs for Guernsey Gardeners

 Turn and mix your compost heap

-We sell Garotta compost maker or organic Neudorff compost improver which can be added to your compost heap to assist in the composting process.
+We sell organic compost improver which can be added to your compost heap to assist in the composting process.
 Make sure that it is moist throughout the whole pile.
-Shred Christmas wrapping paper and mix it into your compost heap.
+Shred Christmas wrapping paper (watch out for foiled bits and sellotape) and mix it into your compost heap.

 Plan your garden for the year